MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 Perform and maintain an audit of dependencies to validate that all such occurrences are accounted for and covered by your SCA and OA tools.
 - Components should be regularly audited and updated to the latest verified versions.
 - Package feed dependencies.
-- All package dependencies come from a single feed that are covered/audited by SCA/OA tools.
+- SCA/OA tools cover and audit all package dependencies that come from a single feed.

 **SBOM**